RafKap/hackaton_01/README.md

 * Add new locations
 * Upgrade enemies
 * Add levels to hero and calculations in fight functions
-* Add magic atack and magic defense, and calculations with those stats (e.g. Werefolw will be easier to defeat with magic atack than with normal atack)
+* Add magic atack and magic defense, and calculations with those stats (e.g. Werewolf will be easier to defeat with magic atack than with normal atack)

 ## Inspiration